 This spicy offering from Texas is generally a beef frank topped with spicy chili, cheese and jalapeño peppers for an extra kick.

-There are few things more American than a good burger.
-Ball Park Beef Patties are made with 100% beef and available in three varieties: Beef, Beef & Cheese, and Beef & Onion.
-Plus, they’re microwave-ready in about a minute, because Americans should never have to wait for delicious burgers.
+There are few things more American than a good, flame-grilled burger.
+Ball Park Beef Patties are flame grilled and made with 100% beef and available in three varieties: Beef, Beef & Cheese and Beef & Onion.
+Plus, they are microwave ready in about a minute, because Americans should never have to wait for delicious, flame-grilled burgers.

 O say can you taste the flame grilled flavor of our delicious Flame Grilled Turkey Patties?
 Of course you can.
 Those are American taste buds.